-This Outlander scarf Brianna cowl pattern will knit up quick and the finished scarf will double around your neck and shoulders to keep you warm.
+This Outlander scarf will knit up quick and the finished scarf will double around your neck and shoulders to keep you warm.

-I wanted to share with you the third pattern in my Outlander collection that has been inspired by Claire and Jamie Fraser’s daughter Brianna in season 4.
+I wanted to share with you a scarf pattern that was inspired by Claire and Jamie Fraser’s daughter Brianna in season 4.

 *Scroll down for the free pattern and don’t forget to pin and share!*